jrast/littlefs-python/docs/usage.rst

 Pythonic API
 ============

-The pythonic API is a very early phase and not well documented.
+While the pythonic API is working for basic operations like reading and writing files, creating and listing directories and some other functionality, it's by no means finished.
-Please have a look at the example in the readme or the main page of the documentation for an example.
+Currently the usage is best explained in the :ref:`doc-examples` section.